 The rest of the crash course on ALAT savings goals is here.
 Take it.

-Let’s assume you have extra money now but you’re not sure you can hold on to it the holidays (spoiler alert: You can’t).
+Let’s assume you have extra money now but you’re not sure you can hold on to it during the holidays (spoiler alert: You can’t).
 Don’t try to find out, use the Stash feature on the app to store it away.
 The best part is, you’ll earn a fraction of 10% interest while it’s in the stash.
 Win-win.

 No, not to beg.
 To save together.